 - Credits are necessary to secure employment in a chosen occupational area.

 Students are encouraged to look into financial aid since VA benefits may not cover all educational costs.
 Benefit coverage depends on which educational assistance program the veteran applied for.

 The Office of the Registrar, 45 S. National Ave., Fond du Lac, Wisconsin, 54935, is the certifying office for veterans’ benefits at Marian University.
-The Registrar and the Associate Registrar serve as contacts and Certifying Officials in VA benefit matters.
-The Registrar can be reached at (920) 923-7164 or email@example.com.
-The Associate Registrar can be reached at (920) 923-7619 or firstname.lastname@example.org.
+The Registrar and the Assistant Registrar serve as contacts and Certifying Officials in VA benefit matters.
+Please contact the Assistant Registrar at 920.923.8127 or email@example.com .
 The St. Louis VA Regional Office has a toll free number available for individual educational inquiries (1-888-442-4551).
 The Fond du Lac County Veteran’s Service office is available for assistance and is located at 50 N. Portland, Fond du Lac, WI 54935, (920) 929-3117.